markjprice/apps-services-net8/docs/avalonia.md

 # Introduction to the ToDo List app

-In this tutorial you will create a simple to do list application using Avalonia UI and the Model View View-Model (MVVM) pattern with binding to the to do list (collection) data.
+In this tutorial you will create a simple to do list app using Avalonia UI and the Model View View-Model (MVVM) pattern.

 The final app will look like *Figure B.1*: